arpitbbhayani/articles/blogs/bayesian-average.md

 The top 10 movies now feature Shawshank Redemption, Forrest Gump, Pulp Fiction, etc. which are in fact considered as the top movies of all times.
 But is Cumulative Rating fool-proof?

 ### Issues with cumulative rating
 Cumulative Rating favors high cardinality.
-Let's say there is an extremely poor yet popular item `A` that got 10000 ratings of 1 on 5, and there is another item `B` which is very good but it got 1000 rating of 5 on 5 Cumulative Rating thus gives a score of 10000 to item `A` and `5000` to item `B`, but `B` clearly is a far superior product than `A`.
+Let's say there is an extremely poor yet popular item `A` that got 10000 ratings of 1 on 5, and there is another item `B` which is very good but it got 1000 rating of 5 on 5 Cumulative Rating thus gives a score of 10000 * 1 = 10000 to item `A` and 1000 * 5 = 5000 to item `B`, but `B` clearly is a far superior item than `A`.

 Another issue with Cumulative Rating is the fact that it generates an unbounded score.
 Ideally, any ranking system expects a normalized bounded score so that the system becomes predictable and consistent.